Guide to GDPR Compliance and Implementation

 - The Right of individual portability: EU citizens can demand that the personal data which an organization holds is transported to another.

-4. Much Stricter requirements for Consent: This is the fundamental aspect of the GDPR, and organizations are required to ensure that the consent of an individual has been obtained in ethical ways.
+4. Much Stricter requirements for Consent: This is the fundamental aspect of the GDPR compliance, and organizations are required to ensure that the consent of an individual has been obtained in ethical ways.
 The securing of approval must be in line with the GDPR’s robust new requirements.
 Organizations will be required to obtain consent, from their subscribers and leads or contacts before any part their data can be brought to use.
 The requirement is designed to ensure that there is no ambiguity in the intentions of the organization to the individual whose data is in question.
 In other words, the requirements for consent in the GDPR are much clearer than they were in the previous directive.
 A quick list of the specifications is as follows.

 - The consent given by the individual must be specific for distinctive purposes.